 - Faevv in Juathuur thinks like a shadow-user.

-- In Bob and George, a handful of Dr. Cossack's Robot Masters, lead by Ran, have to figure out how break into Dr. Wily's fortress.
+- A handful of Dr. Cossack's Robot Masters, lead by Ran, have to figure out how break into Dr. Wily's fortress.
 He discusses the various traps and hazards they'll have to navigate; Dive Man blows up the front door and walks in.

 - Hyraxx opens a door.